The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

 and

-The eigenvalue carried by Eq.
-(2.76a) equals $\partial_{a}\log\gamma$ whence the parts of the contracted spin affinity (2.42) can be expressed as
+The eigenvalue carried by one of Eqs.
+(3.76) equals $\partial _{a}\log \gamma $ whence we can express the parts of the contracted spin-affine connexion (3.42) as

-and\footnote{It can be established from Eqs.
-(2.78) that the world covariance of $\gamma_{aB}{}^{C}$ rests upon the world invariance of the $\gamma$-metric spinors.}
+and\footnote{ It can be established from Eqs.
+(3.78) that the world covariance of $\gamma _{aB}{}^{C}$ rests crucially upon the world invariance of the $\gamma $ -metric spinors.}

-A system of covariant eigenvalue equations for the non-Hermitian $\sigma $-objects arises from Eqs.
-(2.33) and (2.73).
-For bringing out the pattern of a typical eigenvalue, it suffices to derive the equation for either element of any of the conjugate pairs
+A system of covariant eigenvalue equations for the non-Hermitian $\sigma $ -objects arises from Eqs.
+(3.33) and (3.73).
+For bringing out the pattern of a typical eigenvalue, it suffices to derive the equation for any element of either of the conjugate pairs

 Thus, taking account of the prescription, say,

 and employing the expansion

 yields